 These patents are important because any company that develops or acquires such a patent can stop others from using the patented business method for approximately 17 years.
 And, of course, the owner of the patent can exploit it by licensing the method—that is, charging a fee for others to use it.

-For example, Amazon.com devised a method for expediting online orders, known as the "1-Click" system.
+For example, Amazon devised a method for expediting online orders, known as the "1-Click" system.
 The method allows a repeat customer to bypass address and credit card data entry forms, because Amazon can access that information directly from the customer's account.
-Amazon was granted a patent on this business method in September 1999 (U.S. Pat No. 5,960,411).
+This dramatically improved the shopping experience.
+Amazon was granted a patent on this business method in September 1999 (U.S. Pat.
+No. 5,960,411).